 Not everyone has a family or friend support network that they can rely on for guidance and advice to help them through difficult times.
 Volunteers can help fill this gap by offering their free time and providing support.

-- community befriending scheme for isolated older people
+- community befriending schemes for isolated older people

-- peer mentoring -students will support and mentor their peers
+- peer mentoring where students will support and mentor their peers

-- community mentors support excluded young people: local mentors are matched with young people nine to 16 years old entering the criminal justice system
+- community mentors supporting young people nine to 16 years old entering the criminal justice system

-- e-mentoring - company mentors give support to local school students through regular email contact
+- e-mentoring where company mentors give support to local school students through regular email contact

-You can find more information on the Mentoring and Befriending Foundation website.
+You can find more information from the Mentoring and Befriending Foundation.

 You should be prepared to dedicate a certain amount of your free time and energy, show a lot of commitment and be a good listener.
 As a volunteer mentor, you are there to encourage and support someone, not teach or police them.

-For more information about various volunteering and mentoring opportunities, visit the Volunteer Now website.
-You can also find out more about the local voluntary sector via the Northern Ireland Council for Voluntary Action (NICVA) website.
-NICVA is the umbrella body for voluntary and community organisations in Northern Ireland.
+You can also find out more about the local voluntary sector through the Northern Ireland Council for Voluntary Action (NICVA)

 Catherine has been a volunteer befriender for four years.
 She visits Kathleen, an older woman each week.
 Catherine thoroughly enjoys the time they spend together.
 She was attracted to this role as, through her work as a councillor, she is aware that so many vulnerable people are in need of help.